Electrical and Computer Engineering REU

 - Travel: Up to $400 domestic travel, up to $800 international travel

-The following four projects are available for the coming summer.
-Questions about any of the projects or the REU program in general should be directed to Amy Kostrewa (email@example.com).
-To be considered for any project, students must apply online.
+The following projects will be available in 2017.
+Questions about any of the projects or the REU program in general should be directed to Amy Kostrewa (firstname.lastname@example.org).

 Materials and Device Characterization of Organic Solar Cells Deposited by Resonant-Infrared Matrix-Assisted Pulsed Laser Evaporation (RIR-MAPLE)